agmip/ARDN/docs/ARDN_products.md

 For **“Format”**, select “json” from the pull-down menu

 In the **“Recommended software”** field, enter:
->AgMIP / ARDN Data Factory	https://data.agmip.org/ardn/tools/data_factory
+>AgMIP / ARDN Data Factory;	https://data.agmip.org/ardn/tools/data_factory

 **“Dataset”** should refer to the original dataset related to this SC2.